LaMonte Wade Jr Player Props: Giants vs. Blue Jays

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .410 this season while batting .278 with 48 walks and 40 runs scored.

-- Among qualified hitters in MLB action, he ranks 42nd in batting average, third in on-base percentage, and 58th in slugging.
+- Among the qualified hitters in MLB play, he ranks 22nd in batting average, third in on-base percentage, and 53rd in slugging.

-- Wade has driven home a run in 19 games this season (27.9%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on two occasions..
+- In 27.5% of his games this season, Wade has driven in at least one run.
+In five of those games (7.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.